Not Just for “Christians”

-Doing the Devos from Luke this year has faced me again with one of the most destructive, commonly accepted, misconceptions.
+Doing the Devos from Luke’s account of Jesus’ birth has faced me again with one of the most destructive, commonly accepted, misconceptions.

 Who saw Jesus lying in the feed trough in Bethlehem, and then eight days later at his circumcision and dedication in the Temple?
 Were they Jews or Gentiles?

-Check out the answers in Luke's text.
-He claims that the night Jesus was born and then in the days that followed all those involved in this first Christmas were Jewish.
+Luke's text claims that the night Jesus was born and then in the days that followed all those involved in this first Christmas were Jewish.
 The Gentile wise men, only in Matthew's account (2:11), don't arrive until sometime later.
 In Luke's narrative everything is about "Israel" (Luke 1:16), "the House of Jacob" (Luke 1:33), "His servant Israel" (Luke 1:54), and "the consolation of Israel (Luke 2:25).
 What's interesting is that we don't even have Gentiles mentioned until Simeon, a godly Jew worshiping at the Temple gathers the baby Jesus in his arms and declares that this child is for "all peoples, a light for revelation to the Gentiles, and for the glory to your people Israel" (Luke 2:32).

 Take a minute to think about the good characters Luke has introduced us to who took part in Jesus' birth.
 They've all been good, observant Jews from the godly priest Zechariah and Elizabeth devotedly living according to the Mosaic Law to Mary and Joseph circumcising their firstborn son and offering the small birds as a sacrifice to cover their uncleanness after child birth, exactly as the Pentateuch commanded.